Typewriter sitting on a table with the word Blog typed on the paper

 Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

-When to apply for a Home Equity Loan
+When to Use a Fixed Home Equity Loan

-If you are in need of funding for a one-time project or one-time large expense, a home equity loan is the better option.
-A home equity loan enables you to borrow a lump sum of cash at a fixed rate of interest.
-It’s a good option for borrowers that want the security of a fixed-rate loan, a fixed term, and a fixed monthly payment.
+If you need funding for a one-time project or a considerable expense, a home equity loan is the better option..
+It’s a good option for borrowers who want the security of a fixed-rate loan, a fixed term, and a fixed monthly payment.
 Your loan is paid back in installments each month, making it easy to budget for a specific monthly payment.
-A home equity loan is ideal if you are borrowing for one large known expense, such as the following:
+A home equity loan is ideal for larger expenses such as the following:

 • Home remodeling project being completed all at once